 Norwegian Breakaway cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9606912, owned by the Norwegian Cruise Line Holdings company.
-Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track Norwegian Breakaway position at sea.using the AIS live ships tracker of VesselFinder.
 The 144,000-ton 4500-passenger NCL cruise ship Breakaway was built in 2013 by the Meyer Werft shipbuilding company in Germany.